junjiemars/nore/README.md

 CMake introduce a lot of things you need to learn it's can not be accepted by old dog sometimes, and CMake is not debug friendly and poor documented.

-The **Nore** try to find out another way, use everything that you had learned: shell, shell script, make, makefile to make a build system for variant platforms.
+**Nore** try to find out another way, use everything that you had learned before: shell, shell script, make, makefile to make a build system for variant platforms.

 Allways keep the following in mind: